 Once in Càdiz, you will find various campsites in order for you to park your motorhome.
 After that, you are free to hit the beach and forget that it is the middle of winter back home!

 Also named the Red Island, Fuerteventura is the second largest of the Canary Islands.
-With over 3,000 hours of sun per year and only 100 km from the north coast of Africa, it is the ideal winter sun destination for watersport lovers such as surf, kitesurfing, and many others and easy of access for motorhomes and campervans.
+With over 3,000 hours of sun per year and only 100 km from the north coast of Africa, it is the ideal winter sun destination for watersport lovers such as surf, kitesurfing, and many others and ease of access for motorhomes and campervans.

 With only about three days of rain per month in winter, it is safe to say that the upcoming months are perfect to discover a more exotic part of Spain.
-From February to May, temperatures range from 17°C to 34°C, making it an ideal destinations to rent a motorhome or campervan and avoid the cold.
+From February to May, temperatures range from 17°C to 34°C, making it an ideal destination to rent a motorhome or campervan and avoid the cold.

 Surf conditions are known to be best from October to May.